-Each of the parts of Nottingham High School has a comprehensive development plan for the future focusing on teaching and learning, pastoral care and co-curricular activities as well as building developments.
-There is a first class Sixth Form Centre and a modern dining facility in addition to new and refurbished facilities across all parts of the School.
+Each of the parts of Nottingham High School has a comprehensive development plan for the future focusing on teaching and learning, pastoral care and cocurricular activities as well as building developments.
+A first class Sixth Form Centre and a modern dining facility was completed in 2009 adding to new and refurbished facilities across all parts of the School.
+A major extension to the Junior School is currently under construction.

-Modern Languages at Nottingham High School
+History at Nottingham High School